Melvin J. Berman: Columbia

 In 1958 Berman became a founding member of the shopping center development company, Community Research and Development along with James Rouse, later becoming director of The Rouse Company.
 In 1961, Berman pursued his own Howard County for the company's next development.
 In 1962, Berman took interest in a 1,032 acre parcel of land assembled by land developer Robert Moxley comprising four farm properties from the Carroll, Kahler, Wix, and his uncle James R. Moxley Sr's families.
-Close to 15,000 acres were desired to create a parcel large enough for an envisioned 100,000 person development.
-Rouse's attorney Jack Jones set up a grid system to secretly buy land through dummy corporations to keep costs low.
+He desired roughly 15,000 acres to create a parcel large enough for an envisioned 100,000 person development.
+Rouse's attorney Jack Jones set up a grid system to secretly buy land through dummy corporations and keep costs low.
 Moxley's firm Security Realty Company (now Security Development Group Inc), negotiated most of the land deals for Jones, becoming his best client.
 CRD accumulated 14178 acre, 10 percent of Howard County (located between Baltimore and Washington), from 140 separate owners.
 The $19,122,622 acquisition was funded by Rouse's former employer Connecticut General Life Insurance, at an average price of $1,500 per acre ($0.37/m^{2}).
 When purchasing started, approval would have fallen on another family member, County Commissioner and land developer Norman E. Moxley.

 By late 1962, citizens elected an all-Republican three member council.
 J. Hubert Black, Charles E. Miller, and David W. Force campaigned on a slow-growth ballot, but later approved the Columbia project.
 In October 1963, the acquisition was revealed to the residents of Howard County, putting to rest rumors about the mysterious purchases.
 These had included theories that the site was to become a medical research laboratory or a giant compost heap.
-Ten years later, Councilman Charles E. Miller stated if he could do it over again, he wouldn't have approved Columbia.
-He felt exploited and felt the subsidized housing would become a problem for the rest of the county.
+Ten years later, Councilman Charles E. Miller said if he could do it over again, he wouldn't have approved Columbia.
+He stated that he felt exploited, and that the subsidized housing would become a problem for the rest of the county.